-In March of 05 Volkswagen announced that five percent SME was acceptable in their cars.
-SME and RME offers enhanced lubricity and cetane, plus similar horsepower and torque when compared to petroleum diesel.
+In March of 05, Volkswagen announced that five percent of SME was acceptable in their cars.
+SME and RME offer enhanced lubricity and cetane, plus similar horsepower and torque when compared to petroleum diesel.
 Because plant-based feedstock crops absorb CO2 as they grow, the lifecycle of biodiesel fuel can be up to 85% CO2 neutral.
 SME contains oxygen which reduces particulate matters in the emissions when blended with conventional diesel, but it has to be in concentrations of 10-20 percent.
-According to Stuart Johnson, Volkswagen is in it’s initial phase of a research program with ADM to use 10-20 percent of SME in their diesel vehicles.
+According to Stuart Johnson, Volkswagen is in its initial phase of a research program with ADM to use 10-20 percent of SME in their diesel vehicles.
 This presents a true reduction in emissions and energy savings.

 Using SMDS in a Volkswagen Bora TDI engine, 50 percent fewer particle emissions and 20 percent fewer NOx emissions than with conventional diesel fuel were measured.

 Biomass to liquid (BTL) is another synthetic fuel.
 BTL is basically planting life that is processed into a liquid synthetic fuel that can be blended with diesel fuel.
 Known as sun fuels, BTLs are CO2 neutral and their properties are similar to GTL fuels.